sahilmaurya-glitchy/Basic-Cybersecurity-notes/README.md

-🔐 Cybersecurity Notes
-Welcome to the Cybersecurity Notes repository! 🛡️
+Welcome to the Basic Cybersecurity Notes repository! 🛡️

 This repository is designed to help learners quickly grasp essential cybersecurity concepts through short and detailed notes.
 Whether you're a beginner or someone looking to brush up on key topics, you'll find these notes concise and easy to understand. 🚀